radixdlt/babylon-wallet-ios/README.md

 # Testing
 1. Unit tests for each package, split into multiple files for each seperate system under test (sut).
-2. UI testing using [PointFreeCo's Snapsshot testing Package][snapshotTesting] (Only when UI becomes stable)
+2. UI testing using [Point-Free's Snapshot testing Package][snapshotTesting] (Only when UI becomes stable)
 3. Integration tests can be enabled later on using locally running Gateway service with Docker.
 Which has been [done before in ancient deprecated Swift SDK](https://github.com/radixdlt/radixdlt-swift-archive/tree/develop/Tests/TestCases/IntegrationTests)